Cheeses12/ObsidianRepo/Education and Capitalism/Inside the Capitalist Education System.md

 	- It teaches children how to be good fuel for capitalism
 		- Respect authority over all else, even your own needs
 			- Arcane bathroom rules
-		- Instill in young people th
+		- Instill in young people the ideals of individualism
+		- Teach children about American supremecy